Please ensure Javascript is enabled for purposes of website accessibility

 Nic Vogelpoel

 Nic has worked in public health, development, sustainability and disability services for over 15 years.
 He is co-Director of international consultancy firm, Day Four Projects.
 Nic started his career at Access Arts (Queensland).
 He has worked in the sector across Australia and the UK.
-Nic joined the AAV Board in 2022.
+Nic joined the AAV Board in 2022, and served as Co-Vice Chair in 2023.
+He became the Chair in 2024.

 Laura Purbrick